Zstone19/pypetal/docs/pl_args.rst

 -------------------------------------

 ``gap_size``
-    The minimum gap size to use to detect gaps in the continuum light curve when obtaining $N(\tau)$.
+    The minimum gap size to use to detect gaps in the continuum light curve when obtaining :math:`N(\tau)`.

     Type: :python:`float`